 NordVPN has custom software apps for Windows, Mac OS X, Android, and iOS.
 These apps are easy to install and allow their users to connect to VPN servers with just a few clicks of the mouse or taps on the screen.
 They have special purpose servers like Anti-DDoS, Dedicated IP, Ultra Fast TV, Tor over VPN, and Double VPN as well as standard VPN servers.
 You can expand each of these into the servers to help you with that goal.
 All of their apps include secure DNS and DNS leak protection.
 Their Windows and Mac OS X clients include one of the more advanced features available for VPNs, a VPN application kill switch.
 Their Windows, Mac, and Android custom software have Smart-Play which will let you watch geo-restricted streaming media from any of their VPN servers, not just the server in the country the content originated in.

 All of their apps provide some of the best encryption available in the industry in AES-256.
 Their Windows, Mac OS X, and Android software uses OpenVPN (TCP/UDP) which is considered one of the best VPN protocols by many in the industry.
 Their iOS app defaults to IKEv2 which is secure, fast, and reliable.
 Also its support of MOBIKE makes it an ideal choice for multi-homed devices like the iPhone and iPad.
 This makes reconnection to the VPN easier when changing Wi-Fi hotspots or transferring from home networks to cellular data.
 It also supports multiple authentication levels which allows users to authenticate with passwords and the server to use more secure methods like certificates.

 In addition, PureVPN has manual tutorials and visual setup guides to connect to their service using Windows, Mac OS X, Android, iOS, Ubuntu, routers, and other devices using a variety of VPN protocols.
 Their support starts with 24/7 online chat.
 They also have a large FAQ database and an email ticketing system.

 What we liked most about the service:

-- They have clients for Windows and Mac OS X.
+- Custom VPN clients for Windows and Mac OS X.

 - Mobile apps for iOS and Android.